If you're suffering from neck pain from golf, it can prevent you from fully enjoying something you love.

 You don't need anything crazy - like the machines you've seen at your local gym - to train your neck, fortunately.
 You can get started at home with something as simple as a neck harness and resistance bands or weights if you already have them.

 After putting the harness on, you can attach your resistance bands or weights and perform these movements - you'll want to start light and work your way into higher weights.
-Always ensure you've perfected the technique and movement pattern before adding any resistance - again, strengthening your neck muscles from different angles is key to improving posture and balance.
+Always ensure you've perfected the technique and movement pattern before adding any resistance - again, strengthening your neck muscles from different angles is key to achieving better neck posture and balance.

-Which Exercises Are Best For Preventing Golf Related Neck Pain?
+Which Exercises Are Best For Preventing Golf Neck Pain?

 To start off our list of exercises for neck pain from golfing, we want to focus on creating stability in the neck.
 You can simply attach your neck harness or Iron Neck and step back to get tension on it.